The Middle Years Development Instrument: Data Collection

 The MDI is licensed through UBC and can be used for research or monitoring purposes with permission.
 There is a licensing/administration fee based on the scale and nature of the project that includes the license for the MDI along with support and consultation for MDI implementation.
 Please contact us for more information or fill in the MDI request form.

-MDI Administrative Timeline:
+MDI Administrative Timeline in BC:

 MDI Questionnaire Completion

 The MDI questionnaire is administered by an educator or principal to students during class time.
 The questionnaire is completed online and takes one to two class periods to complete.
 The data collected are stored in HELP’s secure e-system.